swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 > If there is no version of Git on your computer, please either install [Git](https://swcarpentry.github.io/git-novice/setup.html)
-> or [GitHub](https://desktop.github.com/) now.
+> in the setup of this lesson to install Git now.
 Next open your shell or command prompt
 > and type `which git` (Mac, Linux), or `where git` (Windows).
 > Copy the path to the git executable.
 >